RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 $ yo regards-ui-module
 ```
 After the last command, informations will be asked for the new module to generate.
-After the process is over, the all source architecture of a module is iniatialized with some simple exemples.
+When process is over, the all sources architecture of a module is iniatialized with some simple examples.

 **Important :**
 Modules are not set as plugin into REGARDS yet.
 So to be able to use a new module into the REGARDS frontend, you have to :